R-Haecker/python_unity_images/readme.md

 <img src="https://github.com/R-Haecker/python_unity_images/raw/master/data/dataset/examples_to_show/ex2.png" height="210" width="410">

 ## Documentation
-This read me file is a part of a a detailed [report](report.pdf) and the used python code is commented in this [Documentation](https://python-unity-images.readthedocs.io/en/latest/).
+This read me file contains parts of a a detailed [report](report.pdf) and the used python code is commented in this [Documentation](https://python-unity-images.readthedocs.io/en/latest/).
+If you are intrested in this project have a look at these links.

 ## Getting Started